 Bearer: Simon-Faus, family.

-Port and windows, Proper, Eradicated, Azure, Boa, Brach hound, Brady, John, Head, Base, Ogee, Ogee Triple-Pointed, Heart, Couped, Created, Cross, Quarterly, Outlined in sable, Disordered, Dexter, Motto (identification), With a turret, In base, Dancetty, Coat of arms, Fructed, Personal, Gules, Illuminated, Chief, Latidos Podencos, Motto, Hand, Party per chevron, Masoned, Spotted, Wrist, Or, Passant, Dog, Leather, Argent, Without divisions, Bendwise, Base (lower 1/3), Sable, Sinister, Sun in splendour, Three and One.
+Port and windows, Proper, Eradicated, Azure, Boa, Brach hound, Brady, John, Wreath, Head, Base, Crest, Ogee, Heart, Couped, Created, Cross, Quarterly, Outlined in sable, Disordered, Dexter, With a turret, In base, Dancetty, Coat of arms, Fructed, Personal, Gules, Illuminated, Chief, Mantling, Latidos Podencos, Motto, Hand, Party per chevron, Masoned, Spotted, Wrist, Or, Passant, Dog, Argent, Without divisions, Warren hound, Base (lower 1/3), Sable, Sinister, Sun in splendour, Three and One.

 Dr. Antonio Salmerón y Cabañas,